MISSION STATEMENT

 Parents or guardians will be called and children will be sent home for the following medical problems:

-A temperature of 99.6 or above, vomiting or diarrhea, signs or symptoms of a communicable disease; any medical problem or injury requiring the parents/guardians attention; complaints of severe or prolonged discomfort.
+a temperature of 99.9 ℉ or above, vomiting or diarrhea, signs or symptoms of a communicable disease, any medical problem or injury requiring the parents’/guardians' attention, and/or complaints of severe or prolonged discomfort.

-During the school year some problems may occur that can be taken care of in the health office, allowing the child to then return class.
-Care given in the health office includes:Cleaning and application of dressing to cuts or abrasions; ice packs and rest for bruises, contusions, sprains, etc. ; eye wash as necessary; calamine lotion for itching or bug bites; vaseline for chapped lips, etc.; lotion for dry skin; saline gargle for sore throats; rest for an upset stomach, headache, etc.
+During the school year some problems may occur that can be taken care of in the health office, allowing the child to then return to class.
+The care given in the health office includes cleaning and application of dressing to cuts or abrasions, ice packs and rest for bruises, contusions, sprains, etc., eyewash as necessary, vaseline for chapped lips, etc., lotion for dry skin, saline gargle for sore throats, and rest for an upset stomach, headache, etc.

 All medications are given through the school office.
-A medication form must be signed by the parent/guardian.
-Prescription medications must be in the original prescription container with directions from physician.
+Any over-the-counter medication must be supplied by the parents and a medication form must be signed by the parent/guardian.
+Over-the-counter medication must be in its original packaging.
+Prescription medications must be in the original prescription container with directions from a physician.
 Children are not to keep any medications with them including cough drops, Tylenol, etc.

-Parents will be notified regarding any problems that the health aide deems necessary.
+Parents will be notified via email or phone call regarding any problems that the health aide deems necessary.
 In the absence of the health aide, including field trips, the school administrator shall designate other school personnel to administer medications to the student.

 AIDS